justeattakeaway/fozzie-components/packages/services/core-analytics/README.md

       This will be the model constructed and pushed to the `datalayer` (handy for testing and debugging)
       #### **Notes**
-      This is ideally called everytime the `Page` status changes.<br>
+      This is ideally called everytime the `Page` status changes, i.e. new page displayed, orientation changed, etc..<br>
-      It gathers most of its data clientside and so needs to be executed in a clientside hook.<br>
-      Some of the data it needs can only be read serverside but this has already been gathered at the point the plugin was registered and then store internally until this method is executed.
       ___
       <br>
     - ### **`setOptions()`**<br>